This post contains affiliate links. Please see ourย disclosure policy.

 Step Three: Next up mix in the Bisquick.

-adding Bisquick to the sausage and cream cheese mix
+mixing the Bisquick into the sausage and cream cheese mixture.

 Step Four: Then finally fold in the shredded cheddar cheese.

-folding in the cheddar cheese to the sausage ball mix
+adding the cheese to the sausage ball mixture.

 Step Five: Scoop and form into 1 inch balls and place them on our prepared baking sheet.